Enugu (city): Climate

 Enugu is located in a tropical rain forest zone with a derived savannah.
 The city has a tropical savanna climate (Köppen: Aw).
-Enugu's climate is humid and this humidity is at its highest between March and November.
+Enugu's climate is humid, and this humidity is at its highest between March and November.
 For the whole of Enugu State the mean daily temperature is 27 C. As in the rest of West Africa, the rainy season and dry season are the only weather periods that recur in Enugu.
 The average annual rainfall in Enugu is around 2000 mm, which arrives intermittently and becomes very heavy during the rainy season.
 Other weather conditions affecting the city include Harmattan, a dusty trade wind lasting a few weeks of December and January.
 Like the rest of Nigeria, Enugu is hot all year round.

 Cityscape and architecture

 The tallest building in Enugu's Central Business District (CBD) is the African Continental Bank (ACB) tower with six stories.
 The tower was built in the late 50s for the African Continental Bank Limited which was founded by Nnamdi Azikiwe who became the first president of Nigeria after the country's independence from the United Kingdom in October 1960.
 The opening of the building took place on 30 April 1959.
 Other tall buildings include the Hotel Presidential opened in August 1963.
-The seven story building contains 100 rooms and is located in the Independence Layout.
+The seven-story building contains 100 rooms and is located in the Independence Layout.
 Hotel Presidential cost $2.5 million to build and was commissioned by the government of what was then the Eastern Region to serve visiting businessmen, officials and tourists.
 In the middle of Enugu is the Michael Okpara Square, dedicated to the premier of the former Eastern Region Michael Okpara.
 Beside the square is located the Enugu State Government House, Enugu State House of Assembly and Enugu State Judiciary Complex.

 Enugu's coal mines are dotted around on the outskirts of the city, a majority of which are closed.
-The Colliery Camp mines are located in the Iva Valley which is near the neighboring town of Ngwo and Hilltop of Enugu.
+The Colliery Camp mines are located in the Iva Valley which is near the neighboring town of Ngwo and the Hilltop of Enugu.
 The Iva Valley coal mine is accessed through the Iva Valley road linking Enugu with Ngwo.
 Other coal mines are located in the Ogbete and Coal Camp layouts; these mines are located on the periphery of the city near the Iva Valley as well.